Awareness Month Reminder - Sex Trafficking Happens

 It’s our job, then, to learn how to identify trafficking situations, especially in schools, regardless of how difficult a task that might be.
 How?
 By learning more about how trafficking works.
 As a student yourself, you get a closer look at the daily activities of your peers than anyone else, so your observations are a valuable asset to identifying potential trafficking situations.

 - Understand who’s at the highest risk.
 While anyone can fall victim to trafficking, the most vulnerable communities are your peers of color and LGBTQ+, especially if they’ve ever been part of the foster care system.
 Other vulnerability factors are poverty, addiction, a history of abuse or violence, and not having a stable living situation.
-If you know anyone who’s run away from home, experiences homelessness, or shows signs of serious neglect, they’re at risk to be targeted by predators.
+If you know anyone who’s run away from home, experiences homelessness, or shows signs of serious neglect, they’re at risk of being targeted by predators.
 By understanding who’s at risk, you can be more aware of the well-being of those around you.

 - Understand the process and power dynamics.
 Traffickers are sneaky and very often good storytellers.
 They often lure young people into a trap by making grand promises, usually by pledging to give them better food, shelter, or safety than they have at home.
 Keep an ear open for stories like these: a girl in your class has left home to move in with a much older boyfriend, a guy on your team can suddenly afford expensive clothes or equipment, one of your classmates has an online relationship with a person who says they can give them a job as a model, etc.

 - Know the signs.
 According to recent data, 75% of sex trafficking survivors report being sold online, which is often where grooming begins, so if you notice that a classmate’s been spending more time online, that could be a red flag that they’re being pulled into a trafficking scheme.
 Other red flags might be noticing that someone is often absent but has no explanation as to why they missed school, noticing someone is repeatedly dressed inappropriately for the weather (perhaps skimpy or revealing), noticing that someone is in poor health or regularly attends school with new bruises, noticing that a classmate struggles to make eye contact or can’t keep their story straight about where they live or who they live with, or noticing that a classmate is extremely private about their phone or has two phones.
-It’s also a red flag if a student is either addicted to or selling drugs to the other students, as whoever is supplying them with those substances could be a trafficker or pimp.
+It’s also a red flag if a student is either addicted to or selling drugs to other students, as whoever is supplying them with those substances could be a trafficker or pimp.

 - Understand how traffickers use social media.
 Here's an example of how a trafficker could use social media to groom a victim.
 They scroll social media looking for young people who look vulnerable for one reason or another (often looking for the risk factors mentioned above).
 Perhaps a student shares on social media a problem with their parents or friends, etc. The trafficker sends them a direct message building them up.
 They start to communicate.
 Then one night the student posts a picture at a home football game.
 The trafficker sees it and reaches out saying something like, "Hey!
 I see you are at the game tonight.
 I'm right in the neighborhood.
 We should meet.
 Come out to the parking lot."
 And the manipulation begins.
 Gifts, meals, love, care...whatever they need.
-Pretty soon the trafficker has used them and they are under their control.
+Pretty soon the trafficker has used them, and they are under their control.

 - Listen to the stories.
 Educate yourself.
 Every trafficking situation is unique, and traffickers get more creative every day.
 By listening to the stories of real sex-trafficking survivors like Christopher Bates and Hazel Fasthorse, you can be aware of your surroundings, the risks that face you and your peers, and the potential victims around you.